my-name-is-D/object-detection-Motion-Nao-webots/README.md

 # object detection/motion-nao webots
-first step.
-Detect and extract object position, one version extracts object color. second step Send it to a computational model of rat with/without PD and extract relevant noise to send to the robot third choose where to send the noise that will perturb (or not) the robot motion, execute an arm kinematic
+Ffirst step.
+Detect and extract object position, one version extracts object color.

+Second step Send it to a computational model of rat with/without PD and extract relevant noise to send to the robot

+Third choose where to send the noise that will perturb (or not) the robot motion, execute an arm kinematic

 ## Image processing